-- Exercising authority, direction, and control over all aspects of ANC's long-term development and day-to-day administration and operations; - Formulating, administering, and overseeing plans, policies, and regulations pertaining to development, operation, and management of the Arlington National Cemetery and the Soldiers' and Airmen's Home National Cemetery; - Overseeing programming, planning, budgeting, and execution of the Cemeterial Expenses, Army Appropriation and other accounts pertaining to ANC's operations.
+- Exercising authority, direction, and control over all aspects of ANMC's long-term development and day-to-day administration and operations. - Formulating, administering, and overseeing plans, policies, and regulations pertaining to development, operation, and management of the Arlington National Cemetery and the Soldiers' and Airmen's Home National Cemetery. - Overseeing programming, planning, budgeting, and execution of the Cemeterial Expenses, Army Appropriation and other accounts pertaining to ANMC's operations.

 The Executive Director's staff also maintains functional expertise in operations, strategic communications, information technology, resource management, and engineering.
 The Executive Director is supported by ceremonial units from the Armed Services to provide funeral honors and memorial services, a detailed staff of chaplains, staff support from Headquarters Department of the Army, and the Arlington Ladies who represent the Service Chiefs and Commandants of each Armed Service at funerals.
 The Superintendent is responsible for the total management and administration of operations at ANC and SAHNC.
-There are three directorates: Interments (Services, Operations); Engineering (Design and Construction, Facilities, Horticulture, Environmental, Planning, Real Property, and Cultural Resources); and support staff under the direction of the Chief of Staff (Resource Management, Human Resources, Contracting/Logistics, History, Public Affairs and Outreach, Operations and Security, Safety and Strategic Plans).
+There are three directorates: Interments (Services, Operations, Fleet); Engineering (Design and Construction, Facilities, Horticulture, Environmental, Planning, Real Property, and Cultural Resources); and support staff under the direction of the Chief of Staff (Resource Management, Human Resources, Contracting/Logistics, History, Public Affairs and Outreach, Operations and Security, Office of Chief Information Officer/G6, Safety, and Strategic Plans).

-In exercising authority, direction, and control over all aspects of ANC's long-term development, day-to-day administration, and operations the Executive Director focuses on ANC's mission, vision, objectives, and lines of effort:
+In exercising authority, direction, and control over all aspects of ANMC's long-term development, day-to-day administration, and operations the Executive Director focuses on ANMC's mission, vision, objectives, and lines of effort:

-- ANMC Mission: Arlington National Cemetery represents the American people for past, present, and future generations by laying to rest those who have served our nation with dignity and honor while immersing guests in the cemetery's living history. - Vision: We are privileged to honor the service and sacrifice of those laid to rest at ANC and SAHNC.
+- ANMC Mission: Arlington National Cemetery represents the American people for past, present, and future generations by laying to rest those who have served our Nation with dignity and honor while immersing guests in the cemetery's living history. - Vision: We are privileged to honor the service and sacrifice of those laid to rest at ANC and SAHNC.
 This solemn and honorable duty is captured as a singular vision that drives what we do each and every day; great people honoring service and sacrifice to a grateful Nation.

-Military Construction, Veterans Affairs, and Related Agencies Cemeterial Expenses, Army (\$ in Thousands)
+FISCAL YEAR (FY) 2025 BUDGET ESTIMATE Military Construction, Veterans Affairs, and Related Agencies

+Cemeterial Expenses, Army (\$ in Thousands)